ompl/ompl/doc/markdown/constrainedPlanningTutorial.md

 # Constrained Planning Tutorial

 Defining a constrained motion planning problem is easy and very similar to defining an unconstrained planning problem.
 The primary difference is the need to define a _constraint_, and the use of a _constrained state space_, which wraps around an ambient state space.
-In this example, we will walk through defining a simple constrained planning problem: a point in $\mathbb{R}^3$ that is constrained to be on the surface of a sphere, giving a constraint function $f(q) = \lVert q \rVert - 1$.
+In this example, we will walk through defining a simple constrained planning problem: a point in \f$\mathbb{R}^3\f$ that is constrained to be on the surface of a sphere, giving a constraint function \f$f(q) = \lVert q \rVert - 1\f$.
 This is very similar to the problem defined by the demo [ConstrainedPlanningSphere](ConstrainedPlanningSphere_8cpp_source.html).

 ## Defining the Constraint